jesusdarias/asor_repo/README.md

 ```cmd
 curl -F "model=@model.pkl" -F "data=@depr_data.pkl" -F "params=<params.json" http://localhost:5000/Tabular/LIME
 ```
 **3)** Alternatively to Curl, we recommend using Postman to elaborate the HTTP requests.
-Note in the image that the arguments are embedded in the body of the request, and that both model and data fields are files, while params is a json string:
+Note in the image that the arguments are embedded in the body of the request and that both model and data fields are files, while params is a json string:

 ![image](https://user-images.githubusercontent.com/71895708/156748844-f541ed41-5302-4cf4-a4ba-f897e6089a85.png)